I’m sure you will agree that when it comes to finding out about the costs of care home, it can get very confusing!

-– The top 3 things that impact the costs of care homes
+– The top 3 things that impact care home fees

-– A calculator to help you work out your care home fees, no matter where in the UK you live
+– A calculator to help you work out your care home costs, no matter where in the UK you live

 – The 4 things you need to do but may not yet have thought about

 UK care home fees, sometimes called nursing home fees, are something that you need to calculate carefully, particularly as the costs can be over £1,500 per week!!

 We have produced a calculator (below) that will allow you to put in the area of the country where you live and use that to estimate the average cost of care homes over the short, medium and long term.

 Once you have done this, we would strongly recommend that you look at the different ways in which you can meet your care home fees.

 The weekly cost will depend on the facilities offered by the care home and whether you also need nursing care.
 Costs can range from, at the lowest end about £350 per week up to some premium care homes which can be over £1,500 per week.